meetdaxini/Multi-Agent-LLM-System-with-LangGraph-RAG-and-LangChain/full_report/Readme.md

     - **PDF Download Function:** Developing a Python function to download PDF documents from links mentioned in the data source of BioASQ - Task B.

 - **Action Items:**
-    * [ ] Refine the folder structure for test scripts, specifically for vector store and embedding model.
+    * [&check;] Refine the folder structure for test scripts, specifically for vector store and embedding model.
-    * [ ] Define specific actions and test cases for validating vector store and embedding model functionalities.
+    * [&check;] Define specific actions and test cases for validating vector store and embedding model functionalities.
-    * [ ] Create a main folder for organizing core functions and essential project components.
+    * [&check;] Create a main folder for organizing core functions and essential project components.
-    * [ ] Integrate a PDF parser into the system for handling document processing.
+    * [&check;] Integrate a PDF parser into the system for handling document processing.
-    * [ ] Develop a Python function to download PDF documents from links mentioned in BioASQ - Task B data source.
+    * [&check;] Develop a Python function to download PDF documents from links mentioned in BioASQ - Task B data source.
-    * [ ] Test the PDF download function with a sample link and validate the parser's integration.
+    * [&check;] Test the PDF download function with a sample link and validate the parser's integration.

 ---